cbunting99/Python_Custom_WSGI/README.md

 # Custom High-Performance WSGI Server

+> ⚠️ **NOTICE**: This is a work in progress (WIP) project that has not been thoroughly tested in production environments.
+Updates are made as time permits.
+Use with caution in production settings.

 A high-performance, asyncio-based WSGI server implementation built for speed and scalability.
 This server leverages modern Python async capabilities, uvloop, and httptools to deliver exceptional performance for WSGI applications.

 ## 🚀 Quick Start